knative/docs/docs/serving/encryption/enabling-automatic-tls-certificate-provisioning.md

     ```bash
     NAME               URL                                           LATESTCREATED            LATESTREADY              READY   REASON
     autoscale-go       https://autoscale-go.default.{custom-domain}  autoscale-go-6jf85       autoscale-go-6jf85       True
     ```

     Note that the URL will be **https** in this case.

-### Disable Auto TLS per service or route
+## Disable automatic TLS certificate provisioning per Service or Route

-If you have Auto TLS enabled in your cluster, you can choose to disable Auto TLS for individual services or routes by adding the annotation `networking.knative.dev/disable-auto-tls: true`.
+If you have automatic TLS certificate provisioning enabled in your cluster, you can choose to disable the feature for individual Knative Services or Routes by adding the annotation `networking.knative.dev/disable-external-domain-tls: true`.

 Using the previous `autoscale-go` example: